Wedding Photography at Castell Coch Near Cardiff in South Wales

 When I took this festive portrait of Sam and Neil with their daughter, it was Christmastime… obviously!

-The few minutes before the ceremony is the perfect time for intimate family shots of loved ones interacting.
-The love between young and old in this portrait is very apparent.
+The few minutes before the ceremony are the perfect time for intimate family shots of loved ones interacting.
+The love between the young and the old in this portrait is very apparent.

 However, it is a fantastic venue.
-If it appeals to you, why not have a small ceremony there with close friends and family, moving on to one of the Cardiff area’s many larger wedding venues for your reception, evening meal and entertainment.
+Why not have a small ceremony there with close friends and family, then move on to one of the many larger wedding venues in the Cardiff area for your reception, evening meal, and entertainment?

-A religious touch: The Madonna and child look down upon all that enter Castell Coch.
-As she entered the building, I asked Laura to turn and went wide to take this photograph.
+A religious touch: The Madonna and child look down upon all who enter Castell Coch.
+As she entered the building, I asked Laura to turn, and I went wide to take this photograph.

-I nipped ahead as they enter through the doors of the gatehouse.
+I nipped ahead as they entered through the doors of the gatehouse.
 You can see the faux-portcullis hanging above.

 The Drawing Room